carbon-design-system/carbon/docs/guides/support.md

 Also consider the response a
 https://github.com/carbon-design-system/carbon/labels/severity%3A%201 issue
-requires, and consider it against the bug:
+requires, and evaluate it against the bug:

 - The response must be swift.
 When a https://github.com/carbon-design-system/carbon/labels/severity%3A%201 issue